cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Open_Shortest_Path_First_-_OSPF.md

 table.
 The computation is generally referred to as *SPF computation* and the resultant tree as the *SPF tree*.

-<span id="src-8362922_indexterm-74ADC32A1282D4ED9CEE99FB03A5D04A">An
-</span><span id="src-8362922_indexterm-F7A325AFD2E94BAE3025CE00E2CA738A">LSA
-</span>(*link-state advertisement*) is the fundamental quantum of
-information that OSPF routers exchange with each other.
+An LSA (*link-state advertisement*) is the fundamental quantum of information that OSPF routers exchange with each other.
 It seeds the graph building process on the node and triggers SPF computation.
-LSAs originated by a node are distributed to all the other nodes in the network through a mechanism called
+LSAs originated by a node are distributed to all the other nodes in the network through a mechanism called *flooding*.
-*flooding*<span id="src-8362922_indexterm-1368F6DA4249CC60481C1F339B9BC836">.
 Flooding is done hop-by-hop.
 OSPF ensures reliability by using link state acknowledgement packets.
-The set of LSAs in a router’s memory is termed </span>*link-state database* (LSDB), a representation of the network graph.
+The set of LSAs in a router’s memory is termed *link-state database* (LSDB), a representation of the network graph.
 Therefore, OSPF ensures a consistent view of LSDB on each node in the network in a distributed fashion (eventual consistency model); this is key to the protocol’s correctness.

 This topic describes OSPFv2, which is a [link-state routing protocol](http://en.wikipedia.org/wiki/Link-state_routing_protocol) for IPv4.
-For IPv6 commands, refer to [Open Shortest Path First v3 - OSPFv3](Open_Shortest_Path_First_v3_-_OSPFv3.html)
+For IPv6 commands, refer to [Open Shortest Path First v3 - OSPFv3](/old/Open_Shortest_Path_First_v3_-_OSPFv3.html)

 ## Scalability and Areas